EzequielBriones/console-to-do-list/README.md

 ## Installation

-After installing all the dependencies (npm I on the root folder), run the
+After installing all the dependencies (npm install on the root folder), run the

 ```
 node app.js